 Before Willis could give up hope, he noticed something washed ashore.
 He squinted his eyes to get a better look and realized it was a woman’s body.
 “Oh my god,” he gasped and dashed to the water, screaming “someone get help!” to no one.

 Willis stepped over the dead body and stood at the edge of the water, looking into the ocean as the waves kissed his fee.
 Behind him, he heard a woman ask, “Excuse me, could you tell me where I can find Necropolis?”
 Slowly, he turned around to discover the woman he had just unsuccessfully performed CPR on was now standing before him, perfectly alive, her chest moving up and down heaving in gulps of air.
 Terrified, Willis tried to run, but found himself frozen in the gaze of the dead woman.
-As the waves pulled back into the ocean, his heels slipped from under him and he fell with a splash right onto his tailbone.
+As the waves pulled back into the ocean, his heels sunk into the sand, he lost his balance, and he fell with a splash right onto his tailbone.
 Despite the painful landing, his eyes remained on her.

 “Sorry, I didn’t mean to scare you,” she said, lending her hand to help him up.